Githubneos/Keerthan_2025/index.md

         <div class="dropdown-content">
           <ul>
             <li>Learned how various data types can use abstraction for efficiency</li>
-            <li>Created dictionaries to encapsulate variables</li>
+            <li>Created dictionaries to encapse variables</li>
             <li>Learned about number functions to create a simple javascript and python calculator</li>
             <li>Learned about looping through strings to print outputs in python</li>
-            <li>Functions that compare different strings with each other, and returning true or false outputs.</li>
+            <li>Functions that compare different strings with eachother, and returning true or false outputs.</li>
           </ul>
         </div>
       </div>